Bikin-Creative/Lineux-Toolchanger/Klipper/README.md

 # Nudge Tool
 Nudge tool was created by [zruncho](https://github.com/zruncho3d/nudge).
 It provides a very accurate and convenient way to align nozzles for toolchangers.
 Btc provided macros to utilize the tool for nozzle alignment.
-Instructions for use are coming, but you may follow instructions from zruncho's github.
+Instructions for use are [here](https://github.com/Bikin-Creative/Lineux-Toolchanger/blob/main/Manual/NUDGE.md).

 # Macro Status
 Beta.
 Multi-tool printing currently fully working.